Chase once again extends Pay Yourself Back feature on eligible cards and categories

-With Chase’s Pay Yourself Back tool, you can redeem your rewards toward past purchases with a percentage boost (typically 25 to 50 percent) to the value of your points.
-The tool was originally announced in May 2020 and was set to expire Sept.
-30, 2020, but the offer has since lengthened for Sapphire cardmembers and expanded to additional Chase cards.
+With Chase’s Pay Yourself Back tool, you can redeem your rewards toward past purchases with a percentage boost (typically 25 percent to 50 percent) to the value of your points.
+The tool was originally announced in May 2020 and was set to expire on Sept.
+30, 2020, but has since continued for Sapphire cardholders and expanded to additional Chase credit cards.

-To utilize the Pay Yourself Back tool, select a transaction made up to 90 days in the past.
+To use the Pay Yourself Back tool, select a qualifying transaction up to 90 days old.
 Then, redeem your points toward all or a portion of your purchase transaction and receive a statement credit.

 - Chase Freedom Flex℠

 - Chase Freedom®* (not open for applications)

 - Ink Business Plus* (not open for applications)

 - Ink Business Unlimited Credit Card

 Further details on the Pay Yourself Back feature

 All of these details can get confusing, so we’ve broken down Pay Your Back offerings by each eligible Chase card family.